Felix Campbell

 Felix Campbell (February 28, 1829 – November 8, 1902) was an American businessman and politician who served four terms as a United States representative from New York from 1883 to 1891.

 Biography

-Born in Brooklyn, he attended the common schools and became a manufacturer of iron pipe and a consulting engineer.
+Born in Brooklyn, he attended the common schools and became a manufacturer of iron pipes and a consulting engineer.
 He was president of the board of supervisors in 1858 and was appointed by Governor Tilden a member of the board of commissioners from New York to the Centennial Exhibition at Philadelphia in 1876.

 Congress

 Campbell was elected as a Democrat to the Forty-eighth and to the three succeeding Congresses, holding office from March 4, 1883, to March 3, 1891.

 Death

-He declined to be a candidate for renomination in 1890 and in 1902 died in Brooklyn.
+He declined to be a candidate for renomination in 1890 and 1902 died in Brooklyn.
 Interment was in Holy Cross Cemetery.